 How to get better sleep as a gymnast

-It’s our job as a sports dietitian nutritionists to evaluate the nutrition of an athlete, make sure they are eating enough of the right things at the right times for optimal performance.
+It’s our job as sports dietitian nutritionists to evaluate the nutrition of an athlete, to make sure they are eating enough of the right things at the right times for optimal performance.
 This also includes evaluating supplements and making sure none of them are getting in the way of adequate, quality sleep.

 And for me, as a non-diet dietitian, I help gymnasts also develop a healthy relationship with food and their body while ensuring they are properly fueling.
 Stress over food, often from rigid meal plans or diets, will also impact sleep quality and overall mental health (and performance!).